verificatum/verificatum-vjsc/BUILDING.md

 generating a *single* file.
 It would be horrible to develop software in a single file of course, so we needed a mechanism for including files.
 We also needed users to be able to remove modules, but in a way that results in a static single file.
-There is no proper include system for JavaScript, so we built minimal tools.
+There was no proper include system for JavaScript at the time this was implemented, so we built a minimal one using M4.

 We are aware that particular "frameworks" have inclusion and packaging mechanisms.
 We deliberately choose to not use them because they add